-The following table presents fees for professional audit services rendered by KPMG LLP and KPMG AG for the audit of the annual consolidated financial statements and statutory financial statements of Weatherford Switzerland, our predecessor company, for the year ended December 31, 2013 and for professional audit services rendered by Ernst & Young LLP and Ernst & Young Ltd., Zurich for the audit of Weatherford Switzerland's annual consolidated financial statements and statutory financial statements for the year ended December 31, 2012, and fees billed for other services rendered by KPMG LLP and KPMG AG and Ernst & Young LLP and other member firms of Ernst & Young Global Limited during those periods.
+The following table presents fees for professional audit services rendered by KPMG LLP and KPMG AG for the audit of the annual consolidated financial statements and statutory financial statements of Weatherford Switzerland, our predecessor company, for the year ended December 31, 2013 and for professional audit services rendered by Ernst & Young LLP and Ernst & Young LLA, Zurich for the audit of Weatherford Switzerland's annual consolidated financial statements and statutory financial statements for the year ended December 31, 2013.
 All fees were approved by the Audit Committee pursuant to its pre-approval policy.